 Media Releases Archive Subscribe

-The popular Guided Moonlight Cross-country Ski Night returns to Hilton Falls Conservation Area on Friday, March 14.
+The popular Guided Moonlight Cross-country Ski Night returns to Hilton Falls Conservation Area on Friday, January 9.
 Don’t want to ski?
 Come for a guided hike instead.

 Conservation Halton released its 2014 Public Accountability Report which provides an overview of the organization’s programs and services.
 The report shows growth in community involvement with the number of volunteers increasing over previous years, and the Conservation Halton Foundation raising more than $500,000.

 This year, Crawford Lake has the traditional Moonlight Snowshoe Hike it has offered for many years and has also added a new Family Sunset Snowshoe Hike every Saturday in January and February.
 Our knowledgeable staff will guide you along the way.